Huxtable Fellows earn stipends to work on Gateway projects, mentor students, and be mentored by BAC leadership.

 The deadline for the academic year 2013-2014 has passed.

 Students' Professional Development is assessed and tracked through Practice Assessments, which occur at regular intervals throughout their degree programs.
 Practice Assessments are in two main categories: Foundation and One-on-One.
-To find out when a program requires you to come in for a Practice Assessment, see Skill Level and Hours.

 [applies to all programs, except MDS and Distance tracks]

 The Foundation Assessment is the first moment in which a student is introduced to the Practice Assessment process.
 This Practice Assessment is incorporated into the FND2003: Community Practice course.
 Students meet with their course instructor at the end of the semester where they are interviewed, and the student's Skill Level is then determined.
 The goal of the Foundation Assessment is to get students familiar with the Practice Assessment process.
 It is an opportunity for the instructor to provide students with suggestions to prepare for future assessments, give career guidance and advising, and discuss the student's short-term and long-term Professional Development goals.

 At the end of the Foundation Assessment, the instructor provides the student with a copy of his or her Student Learning Contract [SLC], which shows the student's newly assigned Skill Level.
 Following the Foundation Assessment, students also receive via email their Evaluation Form from the instructor, documenting written feedback and any required 'Next Steps'.

 Students will learn during class time in FND2003: Community Practice what they are required to prepare and bring to their Foundation Assessment.

 Scheduling for your Foundation Practice Assessment